shreya777/freecodecamp-javascript-learn/README.md

-# triviaBot-freecodecamp
+# freecodecamp-Javascript learning path
-This is my little project while in the leaning path of the javascript
+This is my progress in learning the javascritp